How do I create a Data Lifecycle Policy for a standard object?

 Data Lifecycle Policy, Purging and Archiving incidents

-Browser User Interface (BUI), Oracle Service Cloud (OSvC)
+Browser User Interface (BUI), Oracle B2C Service (OSvC)

 Let's start off by looking at the Incident object just as an example, as this one has a couple default filter templates.
 The following standard indexes on Incident object are available to use while creating Data Lifecycle Policies: